EU eyes single record of real-time share prices in markets review

 If created, a single record of real-time trading data would mirror a system adopted in the United States decades ago to bolster efficiency in trading by knitting together platforms.

+The consultation paper also looks at how to increase trading in euro-denominated commodity derivatives.

+This could be done by requiring private trades between banks and customers to be executed on an electronic exchange "to gradually familiarise commodity traders with the beneficial features of on venue electronic trading," the paper said.

-The Commission said that its other priorities in the MiFID II review are changes to rules on investor protection, the review of regulations on unbundling research and other financial services, and reforms to foster more commodity derivatives trading denominated in euros.
+The Commission said that its other priorities in the MiFID II review are changes to rules on investor protection, the review of regulations on unbundling research and other financial services.

+The EU executive also sought views on whether spot currency trading should be regulated under MiFID but said this was not a priority.

+(Reporting by Francesco Guarascio @fraguarascio in Brussels and Huw Jones in London; editing by Larry King)

 ((Francesco.Guarascio@thomsonreuters.com; +32 2 287 68 17;))